How to Make a YouTube Video (Beginner’s Guide)

 • What is the worst that will happen if the current version is released as is?

-• Can the time that could be spent continuing to edit be put to better use on another project?
+• Can the time that is used editing be put to better use on another project?

 Start Creating YouTube Videos Today!